dekuNukem/ATX4VC/device_specific/og_mac.md

 Thread it though the same hole on the back case, now you can put it back on.

-Connect the other end with lever connector, and **cover up the original 120/220V power port**!
+Connect the other end in the same way, and **cover up the original 120/220V power port**!
 This way you or someone else won't accidentally plug in and blow it up.

 ![Alt text](photos/back.jpeg)